 - An opportunity to meet new and interesting people

 - A chance to promote the history of New Bedford

-We seek to build an inclusive workforce and environment.
+The Museum offers an inclusive workforce and environment.
 We welcome and support people of all races, ethnicity, cultures and religions and seek to foster teamwork and effective partnerships among our staff.
 The talent, energy and skills of volunteers enable the Museum to serve all domains of the general public, including children, families, adults, and specialists.
-The museum receives many volunteer applications from interested, qualified individuals.
-This can make placing a volunteer opening suited to the wishes of prospective volunteers.
-To maximize the potential for a good fit between volunteer and prospective positions, you should indicate your areas(s) of interest on the application.
+The Museum receives many volunteer applications from interested, qualified individuals.
+Our challenge is to place volunteers in positions that are well-suited to their skills and interests.
+To maximize the potential for a good fit between volunteer and prospective positions, please indicate your areas(s) of interest on the application.

 - Volunteers are required to undergo a background check, including a CORI (Criminal Offender Record Information) request.

 - Volunteers are asked to commit to a minimum of three years of service, working one shift of three to four hours per week.